Gunshot-Sound-Studios/osgl-graphics/docs/setting-up-the-env.md

 Additionally, create a `LocalScript` in your desired location (e.g., `StarterPlayer/StarterPlayerScripts` ).
 This script will create our window and manage the rendering process.

-Now we can start programming!
+Now you are ready to begin programming!